-Kodak TV as a brand is known for democratizing Smart Tv technology at affordable prices.
-Well, we are following the technology used by Kodak since its inception in the Smart Tv world.
-Earlier it was just a regular TV with multiple downsides but the company has improved a lot, learning from its mistakes, here it is now with QLED Display and the smartest Google TV platform.
+Kodak TV as a brand is known for democratizing Smart TV technology at affordable prices.
+Well, we are following the technology used by Kodak since its inception in the Smart TV world.
+Earlier it was just a regular TV with multiple downsides but the company has improved a lot, learning from its mistakes, here it is now with a QLED Display and the smartest Google TV platform.

-If we say Kodak is one of the few brands in India, offering QLED Smart TVs at a quite adorable rate, it will not be wrong.
-Because 55 inches QLED TV is available at just ₹40,999 on Flipkart whereas 50 inches is at ₹ 32,999.
+If we say Kodak is one of the few brands in India, offering QLED Smart TVs at quite an adorable rate, it will not be wrong because 55 inches QLED TV is available at just ₹40,999 on Flipkart whereas 50 inches is at ₹ 32,999.
 No doubt, it is one of the most affordable Made in India Smart TVs.

 However, many consumers may be skeptical, about whether is worth buying Kodak this festival season in India or not.
 We will try to find the answer to this question.
 Because here after using the Kodak QLED Matrix Smart TV 55 inches for around a month, we will share our experience in this review.

 Review: 4K Smart Google TV Kodak Matrix QLED 55MT5022

 Let’s start knowing the Kodak Qled Matrix from its specifications, and what exactly it has on a platter to offer its buyers.

 |1N LED TV, 1N REMOTE, 1N MANUAL, 2N BATTERY, 1N WALL MOUNTING

 |HD Technology & Resolution